hmquan191/RedVelvetRanking/README.md

 Node.js and Express for the backend
 YouTube Data API (v3) and Last.fm API for external data fetching

-📢 Notes
-The YouTube Data API feature works locally, but may not run on the deployed web due to API key restrictions.
-The Spotify preview requires the Spotify application to be installed for access.
 Thank you for checking out my project!